NLnetLabs/routinator/source/interactive.rst

     URI.

 store
     This directory contains all the files used for validation.
 Files collected via RRDP or rsync are copied to the store if they are correctly referenced by a valid manifest.
-This part contains one directory for each RRDP repository similarly structured to the *rrdp* directory and one additional directory *rsync* that contains files collected via rsync.
+This part contains one directory for each RRDP repository similarly structured to the :file:`rrdp` directory and one additional directory :file:`rsync` that contains files collected via rsync.